 The paid version of this app has three home screen widgets.
 Plus, you’ll get weather bulletins on your phone every morning if you want.

 Don’t be disappointed to hear that you need to pay for the best experience.
-You won’t regret to pay for such an amazing app.
+You won’t regret paying for such an amazing app.
 If you don’t believe me, you can use the two-week trial version.

 In a nutshell, the Dark Sky is worth considering!